 You decide to call in some help.

-Who do you hire to check your documents?
+Who can I hire to check my documents?

 A personal recommendation is going to trump everything, but say that you’re in front of Google and want to find someone online who can help.
 What do you type in?
 Search engines are getting better at understanding what you mean, but it can still be tough to find the right person or business unless you know what to search for.